handrews4/CI_PP1_SH/README.md

 ### User Goals

 - Find out about what was discovered there
-- Learn what the findings have shown
+- Learn what some of the findings have shown
 - Find the location of the site
 - See images of some of the treasures discovered
-- Find links to more information
+- Find out how to visit the site where to go for more information

 ### Site Owner Goals